karprabha/localfluence/README.md

    docker-compose -f docker-compose.dev.yml up
    ```

-## Managing Database Migrations and Seeds
+### Managing Database Migrations and Seeds

-When performing database migrations and seeds for the services in your project, follow these steps:
+When performing database migrations and seeds for the services in the project, follow these steps:

 1. **Write Migrations and Seeds**:

-   Create or modify migration and seed files directly in the root `database/migrations` and `database/seeds` directories of your project.
+   Create or modify migration and seed files directly in the root `database/migrations` and `database/seeds` directories of the project.

    Example: